Byskov-Soft/fifo-calc-rates/README.md

 If you need to convert CSV files with `fifo-calc-converter` and your transactions are in a different currency than your taxable currency.

 **Example:** The CSV files you want to convert has values in USD but you need to report taxes in EUR.

 In this case you need to provide the USD cost of one EUR of each transaction date.

 ## When would I NOT need this tool?

 When the exchange and taxable currency is the same.
+For example, if transactions and the taxable currency are both in USD.

-If, for example, transactions and the taxable currency are both in USD, `fifo-calc-converter` supports using a fixed conversion rate of `1` (no conversion is done).
+As `fifo-calc-converter` supports a fixed conversion rate, you can simply use rate of `1` to not have any conversion done.

 ## Installation